 Of the forthcoming What Are We Actually Doing in Asana?, Buddhist teacher and author Michael Stone writes: “Matthew Remski’s WAWADIA research digs beneath the statistics of yoga injuries to examine the stories we tell ourselves about our bodies, perfection, inadequacy and freedom.
 We all know that repetitive strain or too much flexibility creates the conditions for injury.
 But what we haven’t brought to light yet are the consequences of the narratives we tell ourselves—how they set us up for physical trouble in practice and how they influence the way we go through life.
 This research will help you pay attention to the strange unconscious intentions that get all mixed up in a life-long practice, so you can clear out unhelpful motivations and follow through on what’s truly good for you.”

-I live in Toronto with my partner Alix Bemrose and our sons, Jacob and Owen.
+I live in Toronto with my partner and our two sons.

 Bio details: short form